flash-oss/flash-developer-doc/withdrawals/withdrawal-statuses.md

 #### 3. Recipient bank rejects the money

-An often scenario in Australian domestic payments system is when a local transaction went seemingly fine.
-However, few days later a recipient bank decides to return the money.
-There are multiple reasons for that.
-For example: account number does not exist, account was closed, account is of a wrong currency, etc.
+A common scenario in the Australian domestic payment system involves a transaction that appears successful initially, but is later reversed by the recipient’s bank—sometimes days after processing.
+This can happen for various reasons, such as an invalid or closed account number, an account in the wrong currency, or other account-related issues.

 You can simulate the behaviour.
 Your `externalReference` must include this text: `FAIL_ACC`.
 For example: `"testing FAIL_ACC attempt 8"`.
 The withdrawal will be completed, and next moment failed and refunded.